-Justice for Our Neighbors North Central Texas (DFW) is hiring a part-time Executive Director!
+Justice for Our Neighbors North Central Texas (DFW) has a new temporary contact number.

 The Children on Matamoros Bridge

 In November 2018, Elisa O’Callaghan, board member for North Central Texas JFON, left her home close to the Texas-Oklahoma border and headed south.
 She was on her way to help asylum seekers stuck waiting on Matamoros/Brownsville Bridge—the bridge that spans the Rio Grande and separates the U.S. from its southern neighbor.

 Elisa and two other volunteers had removed the seats of their 16-passenger rented van so they could pack in as many donated supplies as possible: diapers, medicines, feminine hygiene products, socks, and coats.

 When she and her friends finally arrived at Matamoros Bridge 11 hours later, the scene was chaotic and dismal.
 There were hundreds of families—hungry, thirsty, and with no shelter to protect them from the elements.
 The supplies were quickly gone.